Video game industry: Conventions, trade shows, and conferences

 The development of video games is also a topic of academic and professional interest, leading to a number of conferences for developers to share their knowledge with others.
 Two of the major professional conferences include the Game Developers Conference (GDC), which holds multiple events through the year but with its main annual conference held in March in San Francisco, and the D.I.C.E.
-Summit run by the Academy of Interactive Arts & Sciences in February of each year at Las Vegas, Nevada.
+Summit run by the Academy of Interactive Arts & Sciences in February of each year in Las Vegas, Nevada.

 Media coverage and archiving

 The coverage of the video game industry started off with several magazines covering the topic, but as the Internet became widely available to support new media, much of the dedicated coverage of the video game industry has transitioned to detected websites, including Gamasutra, IGN, Eurogamer, Polygon and GameSpot.
 More recently, the effect of social media influencers, video game players that create online videos or stream themselves playing games through services like Twitch, have also become a significant source for coverage of video game news from the consumer point of view.

 Another facet of tracking the history of the video game industry is video game preservation, a process that is complicated due to game hardware technology that can become obsolete, dependencies on decommissioned online servers, and issues over intellectual property that legally restricts preservation efforts.
 Much of the industry's history prior to the 1983 crash has been lost, as companies affected by the crash simply threw material away, leaving little to recover today.
 There is better awareness of video game preservation into the 21st century, and several groups and museums have been established to collect and preserve hardware and software for the industry.